-The company's forecasts are dependent on a wide range of factors, including the continued propensity of New Zealanders to travel domestically and trans-Tasman flight schedules to and from Queenstown Airport, and the recovery of global aviation and tourism.
+The company's forecasts are dependent on a wide range of factors, including the continued propensity of New Zealanders to travel domestically and trans-Tasman flight schedules to and from Queenstown Airport, as well as global aviation and tourism.

 Our business is highly indexed to passenger numbers, which are forecast to steadily increase year-on-year.